-**The proposed fee schedule for Fiscal Year 2015-2016 is under review by City Council.
+**The proposed fee schedule for Fiscal Year 2015-2016 has been approved and adopted by City Council.
 Click here for an informational letter about some of the changing fees.
 Click here for the complete fee schedule for FY 15-16.**

 We require a minimum of FIVE BUSINESS DAYS to process a permit application.
 If your permit application includes the review of a traffic control plan, please allow a minimum of SEVEN BUSINESS DAYS to process your application.
 We do not accept applications via postal service.

 2. OTHER USES: To reserve parking spaces for other uses, close travel lanes, sidewalks, or streets, click here for more information.
 This includes construction, utility work, events, commercial moves, etc.

 3. TRAFFIC CONTROL PLANS: If your work will affect traffic (either vehicle or pedestrian), your application will need to include a traffic control plan (TCP) for our traffic engineer to review.
 Click here for more information about preparing a TCP.

 4. PAYSTATION ACCESS: If your work will block access to a parking paystation, click here for information about requirements.

 5. PARKING ENFORCEMENT OPTIONS: If you are requesting to reserve parking in a non-metered area, click here for more information about permit enforcement options.

 6. STORAGE CONTAINERS / QUICK PERMIT: If you will be placing a portable storage container in a parking space and do not wish to reserve a parking space in advance, you may qualify for an over-the-counter Quick Permit.
 Click here for more information.